-3.)
-As a traditional means of creating and maintaining a clearly defined working relation between the groups, the Conference, the A.A.
-General Service Board and its several service corporations, staffs, committees and executives, and of thus insuring their effective leadership, it is here suggested that we endow each of these elements of world service with a traditional “Right of Decision.”
+3. As a traditional means of creating and maintaining a clearly defined working relationship between the groups, the Conference, the A.A.
+General Service Board and its several service corporations, staffs, committees, and executives, and of thus insuring their effective leadership, it is here suggested that we endow each of these elements of world service with a traditional “Right of Decision.”

 empowered to manage and conduct all of the world service affairs of Alcoholics Anonymous.
 It is further understood that the Conference Charter

-11.)
-While the Trustees hold final responsibility for A.A.’s world service adminis- tration, they should always have the assistance of the best possible standing committees, corporate service directors, executives, staffs, and consultants.
-Therefore the composition of these underlying committees and service boards, the personal qualifications of their members, the manner of their induction into service, the systems of their rotation, the way in which they are related to each other, the special rights and duties of our executives, staffs, and consultants, together with a proper basis for the financial compensation of these special workers, will always be matters for serious care and concern.
+11. While the Trustees hold final responsibility for AA’s world service administration, they should always have the assistance of the best possible standing committees, corporate service directors, executives, staff, and consultants.
+Therefore the composition of these underlying committees and service boards, the personal qualifications of their members, the manner of their induction into service, the systems of their rotation, the way in which they are related to each other, the special rights and duties of our executives, staff, and consultants, together with a proper basis for the financial compensation of these special workers, will always be matters for serious care and concern.

 Reprinted from The A.A.
 Service Manual Combined with Twelve Concepts for World Service, 2013-2014 edition, A.A.
 World Services, Inc.